gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     | If loop is set to True, the music repeats until stop is called.
 Set wait to False to sue this.

 | Use ``music.play(note)`` to play a note given by the ``note`` variable.
 | The note is written as a string with quotes: 'c4:8'.
-This is a c note in octave 4 wiht a duration of 8 ticks (a minim or 2 crotchet beats).
+This is a c note in octave 4 with a duration of 8 ticks (a minim or 2 crotchet beats).

 .. code-block:: python